greenm01/vb4x/docs/vb4x_specs.md

 Players roll a die in accordance with The Space Combat Results Table to determine their CER, applying all applicable modifiers.

-The CER multiplied by AS represents the number of enemy hits.
+The CER multiplied by AS equals the number of enemy hits.

 **Die Roll Modifiers**